PaulStapel/PaulStapel.github.io/content/Recipes/matcha-cookie.md

 - Mix in your dry ingredients and stir until it forms a smooth paste.
 This may take some muscle.
 Alternatively, you may use a mixer.
 - Cut up some chunks of white chocolate and mix them into your dough.
 - Put your bowl in the fridge for about an hour, until it has chilled completely.
 - Make scoops from your dough and place them on a baking tray lined with parchement paper.
-Give them some space, as thew will spread out in the oven.
+Give them some space, as they will spread out in the oven.
 - Put your cookies in the oven for about 12 minutes.
 Let them cool a little before eating, as they will be very soft when they leave your oven.

 ## ENJOY!!